linrongbin16/lin.nvim/docs/user_guide/global_key_mappings.md

 - `CMD-Z`: Undo.
 - ...

-> Use `source $VIMRUNTIME/mswin.vim` to enable windows standard keys, `source $VIMRUNTIME/macmap.vim` to enable mac standard keys.
+> You can use `source $VIMRUNTIME/mswin.vim` to enable windows standard keys, `source $VIMRUNTIME/macmap.vim` to enable mac standard keys.

 ## Plugin Commands